WriteRead024/GitTesting/SubfolderThree-BranchTests/committed-merge-text/branch-merge-test.md

 9j.
 This is line number 9, edit in multiple branches to test merge conflicts.

 10k.
 This is line number 10, edit in multiple branches to test merge conflicts.

+Notes: vscode displayed a warning prompt when the commit with the merge conflict text was attempted, but clicking 'Yes' committed the commit without further problem.&nbsp; vscode also has syntax highlighting for the merge conflict text (in the Markdown syntax highlighting/git diff tool).